 Building excellent small cars is something Fiat does extremely well, so it’s no surprise to find the Fiat Panda is one of the best models in a class that includes the Skoda Citigo, Kia Picanto and Hyundai i10.
-The Fiat is already a cheap car, but if you buy it via carwow you stand to make an average saving of £2,050 if you buy your it via one of our trusted franchised dealers.

 It might not have the retro looks of the Fiat 500, but the Panda is stylish.
 Its upright body means there’s plenty of room inside and all models come with five-doors for great access.
 Interior quality might not be up to the standards of a Volkswagen Up, but it’s fair to say that Fiat has harnessed a decent amount of charm.

 The Panda feels at its best in the city, where its small dimensions make it perfect for weaving through congested streets and squeezing into tight parking spaces.
-Small engines mean the Panda is also cheap to run, but not best-suited to fast moving motorway traffic, where it can feel a little out of breath.
+Small engines mean the Panda is also cheap to run, but not best-suited to fast-moving motorway traffic, where it can feel a little out of breath.

 Pandas are cheap cars, which means standard equipment is pretty basic and includes items such as central locking, six airbags, a CD player and power steering that can be lightened at the touch of a button.